ds-kiel/zephyrproject/modifications.md

     };
 };
 ```
-Or n the terminal, run the following:
+Or in the terminal, run the following:
 ```
 STM32_Programmer_CLI -c port=SWD \
   -w ./build/zephyr/zephyr.bin 0x08000000 \